SMcCandlish/phpBB-ext-RHTopicTags/README.md

 - The tag cloud was originally sorting as well as size-adjusting tags based on frequency of use, which basically robbed us of the ability to use the sorting order more sensibly; if tag size already indicates use level, then having tag order do the same thing is redundant and unhelpful.
 So the order has now been changed to human-friendly alphanumeric, consistent with the rest of the tag displays (in topics and in the ACP's default view).
 - Fixed misspelling of lead dev's name as "Robet" at every place that occurred.
 - Fixed copyright notices in file headers to use actual copyright symbol ©, instead of "(c)" which is actually (and always has been) legally meaningless nonsense.
 A valid copyright notice is of the form "Copyright YYYY CopyrightHolderName" or "© YYYY CopyrightHolderName" (while "Copyright © YYYY CopyrightHolderName" is redundant but not actually invalid).
 A string of "(c) YYYY CopyrightHolderName" is useless gibberish.
 Why anyone would try to use "(c)" I don't know; this is 2024 not 1984, and Unicode exists for a reason.
 This is GPL anyway, so it doesn't really matter much, but I'm a stickler for such things.
+- Fixed installation problem experienced by some users, by adjusting class call in `migrations/release_0_0_8.php` and a typo in `migrations/release_3_0_2.php`.

 ## Known issues and to-do list

-- Migrations files not completed yet; installing and testing this means disabling an old install and removing its files, then uploading/checking-out the current version, and re-enabling it, and purging board cache.
+- Migrations files throughly tested yet (in particular, we need to hear back from people upgrading to this version from Robert Heim's last GitHub version and phpBB.com forum-posted patches; this is best done on a development/testing server.
+Installing and testing this (safely, on a public/production site) means disabling an old install and removing its files, then uploading/checking-out the current version, and re-enabling it, and purging board cache.
+Purging board cache will be required no matter what.
-- Someone on the phpBB forum reported that one or more earlier attempts at updating this extension (attempts on which the present code is partially based) did not work in phpBB 3.3.14 (currrent version as of 2024-12), but they did not provide any debugging information at all, so it's just unknown what the issue might be, or whether it's even an actual issue rather than someone's misconfiguration.
-No attempts to get this to work under 3.3.13 have been reported yet, only 3.3.5 through 3.3.12.
+- Someone on the phpBB forum reported that one or more earlier attempts at updating this extension (attempts on which the present code is partially based) did not work in phpBB 3.3.14 (currrent version as of 2024-12), but they did not provide any debugging information at all, so it's just unknown what the issue might have been (thus whether or not it has been resolved), or whether it's even an actual issue rather than someone's misconfiguration.
+Attempts to get this to work under 3.3.14 have since been successful.
+No attempts to get this to work under 3.3.6 through 3.3.13.
 - The tags created with this extension are not searchable by the built-in search function of phpBB or any known search extension.
 To search for uses of a tag, you have to go to `https://yoursite.com/tag/tagname` where `tagname` is the name of the tag in question, and as noted near the top of this page there are some simplistic search parameters.
 There is also no wildcard version of this, just a tag cloud.
 This means the tagging functionality is of sharply limited utility (especially if you have turned off the tag-cloud feature), so this is something to look into improving.
+Someone produced an extension that makes descriptions, from the Topic Descriptions extension, searchable in this way, so the approach used there can probably be adapted to tag searchability.
 - Going to `https://yoursite.com/tags/` does not work, only `https://yoursite.com/tags` with no trailing slash, but these URLs canonically should be treated as equivalent.
 There is a `https://yoursite.com/tags/suggest` page (loading a script that takes data from another, and is used by various functions), so `https://yoursite.com/tags/` does actually exist.
 Fixing this will have something to do with `controller/main.php`.
 - See `add-on-comma="false"` in `adm/style/topictags_blacklist.html`, `adm/style/topictags_whitelist.html`, `styles/all/template/event/posting_editor_subject_after.html`, ``, possibly in other places.
 May be possible to turn on ability of comma to serve same as Enter/Return in ending a tag, which is common/expected behavior, and makes sense since commas cannot be used in tags anyway.
 - There is a significant amount of code in here (e.g. in `service/tags_manager.php`) to support an option for case-sensitive tagging (or at least case-sensitive sorting and other display considerations regarding tagging; the full intent isn't clear yet).
 But there is no ACP option to enable such a thing, it's always defaulting to "false" or was even hard-coded that way in a few places (i.e. to be case-insensitive).